Axiomatic Characterizations of Draft Rules: Model and definitions

-While envy-freeness is an appealing property, it is far too demanding in our setting.
-It is easy to see that every envy-free allocation rule is wasteful.
-In particular, envy-free allocation rules allocate the empty bundle to each agent whenever agents have the same preferences.
-Furthermore, an envy-free allocation rule would do little to correct competitive imbalances.
-Insofar as each team's preference over players is based on the players' ability to contribute to the team's victory probability, an envy-free rule is likely to perpetuate the dominance of already successful teams.
-We therefore consider two weaker notions of fairness.
+The requirement that no agent envies any other agent (\emph{envy-freeness}) would be far too demanding in our setting.
+It is easy to see that any envy-free allocation rule is wasteful: if all agents have the same preferences, it allocates the empty bundle to each agent.

-The first weakening of envy-freeness permits envy between certain agents.
-There are many practical settings in which envy between some agents may be desirable to a market designer.
-For instance, sports leagues seek to allocate the best new players to weaker teams in order to promote a more balanced competition, and students with the highest exam scores enjoy the highest priority for school seats \citep{abdulkadirouglu2003school}.
+Furthermore, there are many practical settings in which envy is \emph{desirable}.
+For instance, sports leagues may seek to allocate the best new players to weaker teams in order to redress competitive imbalances.
+An envy-free allocation rule would do little to correct these issues---insofar as each team's preference over players is based on the players' ability to contribute to the team's victory probability, an envy-free rule is likely to perpetuate the dominance of already successful teams.
+Similarly, students with higher exam scores enjoy higher priority for school seats \citep{abdulkadirouglu2003school}.

 While such practices violate envy-freeness, they are generally considered fair.
 To model these situations, we introduce a priority ordering over the agents as follows.
-A \emph{priority} is a bijection $\pi:N\to\left\{ 1,\dots,n\right\} $.
-We say that agent $i$ has higher priority than agent $j$ if $\pi\left(i\right)<\pi\left(j\right)$.
+A \emph{priority} is a strict linear order $\pi$ on $N$.
+We say that agent $i$ has higher priority than agent $j$ if $i\mathrel{\pi} j$.
 The following property requires that no agent envies an agent with lower priority.

 \begin{property} An allocation rule $\varphi$ is \emph{respectful of the priority $\pi$} \emph{(RP-$\pi$)} if, for any problem $\left(\succeq,X\right)$ and any agent $i\in N$,

 An allocation rule $\varphi$ is \emph{respectful of a priority (RP)} if there exists a priority $\pi$ such that $\varphi$ satisfies RP-$\pi$. \end{property}